yanshiyang-haha/FUDefense/README.md

 python generate_mnist.py noniid - dir
 ```

-Note: The split file mode is 'add'.
+Note: The split file mode is "add".
 Please delete existing folders in data/dataset_name/train or test if you wish to re-split the dataset.

 ## 3. Framework Architecture